 With all the attention swirling around the recent leak of The Expendables 3, I’m reminded of a rather prescient article from Kurt Sutter – creator and showrunner for Sons of Anarchy.
 I consider him eloquent, interesting, entertaining, and somewhat crazy.
 But he’s also as wrong as, well, everything Gene Simmons says.
 The early August article for Variety went after Google and its apparent love of piracy.
 In this piece, he’s attacking Google for “systematically destroying [our] artistic future”.
 Yes, Sutter is attacking a search index for destroying the future of his children, and their children too.
 And possibly, Armageddon.
 Seriously?

 Yes, before Kurt Sutter was sperm, people entertained each other and longed to share it with friends and family.
 That was probably much harder when those creatives had their hands wrapped so tightly around our collective balls – that all we could do is share the description of what we enjoyed, be it a great painting, or the visage of a squashed frog on the interstate.
-Those who create and distributed the creative have always worked to maintain as much control as possible.
-Control for them, equals profits.
+Those who create and distribute have always worked to maintain as much control as possible.
+Control for them equals profits.

 The shame here is that Sutter has become so popular that he has a platform for this bullshit.
 I enjoy Sons of Anarchy, it’s a great show, but more and more I wonder how such a well-crafted show like that could be created by someone so devoid of real sense.
 The irony here is that his vitriol will be indexed and clicked on Google just the same as any pirated episode of his show.
 Maybe more often.
 And, even before (and after) major events in piracy, we’ll always have guys like this to let us know the sky is falling.

-Let’s just hope the real cure for all things inane – obscurity – calls on Sutter’s point of view and files it exactly where is belongs (uhm, under “G”).
+Let’s just hope the real cure for all things inane – obscurity – calls on Sutter’s point of view and files it exactly where it belongs (uhm, under “G”).